WalltoWall/gatsby-plugin-imgix/README.md

             // created.
             fieldName: 'featuredImage',

-            // Path to the URL in the node.
-One of `urlPath`, `getUrl`, or
+            // Function to get the URL in the node.
+This function should return
-            // `getUrls` may be provided to fetch a single URL or an array of
+            // the URL as a string.
+If your field contains an array of URLs,
-            // URLs depending on the option provided.
+            // change the `getUrl` option name to `getUrls`.
-            urlPath: 'frontmatter.featured_image',
+            getUrl: node => node.frontmatter.featured_image,
           },
         ],
       },